-Туре Definition

-Variable asVariable(s):

-Transform s into a transient variable.

-• s is a masked array, Numpy array, or Variable.

-• If s is already a transient variable, s is returned.

-• See also: isVariable.

-Axis createAxis(data, bounds=None):

-Create a one-dimensional coordinate Axis, which is not associated with a file or dataset.

-This is useful for creating a grid which is not contained in a file or dataset.

-• data is a one-dimensional, monotonic Numpy array.

-• bounds is an array of shape (len (data), 2), such that for all i

-• data[i] is in the range [bounds[i, 0], bounds[i, 1]].

-Note:

-• If bounds is not specified, the default boundaries are generated at the midpoints

-between the consecutive data values, provided that the autobounds mode is 'on'

-(the default).

-• See setAutoBounds.

-• Also see: CdmsFile.createAxis

-Axis createEqualAreaAxis(nlat):

-Create an equal-area latitude axis.

-The latitude values range from north to south, and for all axis values

-$x[i], \sin(x[i]) \sin(x[i+1])$ is constant.

-• nlat is the axis length.
+Туре Definition Variable asVariable(s): Transform s into a transient variable. • s is a masked array, Numpy array, or Variable. • If s is already a transient variable, s is returned. • See also: isVariable.
+Axis createAxis(data, bounds=None): Create a one-dimensional coordinate Axis, which is not associated with a file or dataset.
+This is useful for creating a grid which is not contained in a file or dataset. • data is a one-dimensional, monotonic Numpy array. • bounds is an array of shape (len (data), 2), such that for all i • data[i] is in the range [bounds[i,0], bounds[i,1]].
+Note: • If bounds is not specified, the default boundaries are generated at the midpoints between the consecutive data values, provided that the autobounds mode is 'on' (the default). • See setAutoBounds. • Also see: CdmsFile.createAxis Axis createEqualAreaAxis (nlat): Create an equal-area latitude axis.
+The latitude values range from north to south, and for all axis values x[i], sin(x[i]) sin(x[i+1]) is constant. • nlat is the axis length.
 Note: The axis is not associated with a file or dataset.

-Axis createGaussianAxis(nlat):

-Create a Gaussian latitude axis.

-Axis values range from north to south.

-• nlat is the axis length.
+Note.
+The axis is not associated with a me of dataset.
+Axis createGaussianAxis(nlat): Create a Gaussian latitude axis.
+Axis values range from north to south. • nlat is the axis length.
 Note: The axis is not associated with a file or dataset.

-RectGrid createGaussianGrid(nlats, xorigin=0.0, order='yx'):

-Create a Gaussian grid, with shape (nlats, 2nlats).

-• nlats is the number of latitudes.

-xorigin is the origin of the longitude axis.

-• order is either 'yx' (lat-lon, default) or 'xy' (lon-lat)
+The axis is not associated with a me of dataset.
+RectGrid createGaussianGrid(nlats, xorigin=0.0, order='yx'): Create a Gaussian grid, with shape (nlats, 2nlats). nlats is the number of latitudes. • xorigin is the origin of the longitude axis. • order is either 'yx' (lat-lon, default) or 'xy' (lon-lat)